Panhandle Plains Region Week of May 15, 2024

 White River

-SLOW.
-Water normal stain; 55 degrees; 19.35 feet below pool.
-Crappie and catfish are being caught on minnows and worms from the docks or banks.
+FAIR.
+Water normal stain; 70 degrees; 19.99 feet below pool.
+Crappie are fair using minnows on brush piles.
+Catfish are being caught on cut bait, minnows and worms from the docks or banks.
+White bass can be caught trolling near the island with a crankbait.

 « Fishing Report Search